softUai/pythonTemplate/README.md

 - pip install -r doc\requirements.txt -> Execute the requirements from a file.

 # Example
-- A MVP was created from the company database and department relation.
-You can use a menu to use the program.
-To do that, create a private.py into a pyenv folder, after execute "python -m venv pyenv" and put your credencials, for example:
+- An MVP was created from the company database and department relationsAn MVP has been created using the company database and department relations.
+You can access the program through a menu.
+To do this, create a private.py file in a "pyenv" folder, then execute "python -m venv pyenv" and enter your credentials, for example: You can use a menu to use the program.
+To do that, create a private.py into a "pyenv" folder.
+Following execute "python -m venv pyenv" and put your credentials, for example:
   - HOST="localhost"
   - USER="root"
   - PASSWORD="ibd2024"
-  - Finally. execute "python app.py".
+  - Finally, execute "python app.py".
 - Choose a sequencial options:
   - 1. Create company's schem
   - 2. Show relations